sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

 You can use the same command to copy files from other locations on your LSG-UI, e.g. the NOBACKUP (``/home/nobackup/$USER``) directory by replacing [SRC] with the location that your data is stored.

-**NB**: If rsync fails you can rerun the same command; the transfer of the data will continue where it did stop because ``rsync`` will synchronise files and directories between your LSG folders and Cartesius system.
-While copying please do not alter files to prevent accidental loss of files due to mixing up systems.
+**NB**: If rsync fails you can rerun the same command; the transfer of the data will continue where it stopped because ``rsync`` will synchronise files and directories between your LSG folders and Cartesius system.
+While copying, please do not alter files to prevent accidental loss of files due to mixing up of systems.

 4. Check your data on Cartesius
 ================================

-When coping is done then log into Cartesius and you will find your data here.
-Access your Cartesius account:
+When copying is done, please check your data on Cartesius before deleting the data from the LSG.
+You can access your Cartesius account:

 * The generic syntax is: